sumonhn22/TimeSeries/README.md

 # TimeSeries

-## Some notebook are createed for the solution of timeseries data
+## Some notebooks are createed to understand the timeseries problem